scolapicchioni/blazor/Lab06/readme.md

 - Lab09 will connect the frontend to the backend

-Go to `Labs/Lab07`, open the `readme.md` and follow the instructions thereby contained.
+Go to `Labs/Lab07`, open the `readme.md` and follow the instructions to continue.